History of Edo / Tokyo 江戸 東京 歴史

 The various Yayoi culture villages that have been unearthed in the Kanto region (in eastern Japan) have all been in the present-day Tokyo area.

-The earliest historical roots of what we now call Tokyo can be traced to the mid 7th century, known in Japan as the Asuka period, when, after a palace revolution in 645 and until the end of the succeeding Nara period (710-794), the imperial court imposed on Japan the ritsuryo system, i.e. a criminal and administrative code of law, embodied in what was called the Taiho Code, inspired by that used by China's Tang Dynasty.
+The earliest historical roots of what we now call Tokyo can be traced to the mid 7th century, known in Japan as the Asuka period.
+The Asuka period dates from 645 when there was a palace revolution, and extended until the end of the succeeding Nara period (710-794).
+In the Asuka period, the imperial court imposed on Japan the ritsuryo system, i.e. a criminal and administrative code of law, embodied in what was called the Taiho Code, inspired by that used by China's Tang Dynasty (618-907).

-It is as part of the territory subject to the ritsuryo system that the area Tokyo now occupies makes its first appearance in historical sources.
+It is as part of the territory subject to the ritsuryo system that Edo/Tokyo makes its first appearance in historical sources.

 Fuchu, now a city in the west of the Tokyo metropolitan area became the capital of Musashi in 645 - specifically the area near the present Okunitama Shrine.